tazca/clockradio/README.md

 # Compilation

-I compile the project as shown in their [Getting started](https://docs.flutter.dev/get-started/install) section using (VSCodium)[https://vscodium.com] as IDE with its well integrated Dart/Flutter plugin.
+I compile the project as shown in their [Getting started](https://docs.flutter.dev/get-started/install) section using [VSCodium](https://vscodium.com) as IDE with its well integrated Dart/Flutter plugin.
 Android builds show just white screen and iOS requires payment, so those are personally off the table for now.
-Linux build works fine but I'd just use the PWA on desktops.

 # Tests